Many of our communities offer virtual tours. Call us now to schedule.

 The community in which a care facility is based can have a huge effect on the cost of care.
 The overall cost of living is a motivating factor when selecting which facility works for your loved one's needs.
 The rent burden for San Tan Valley is about 20.1% of the average monthly income.
 Per month, the median price of rent in San Tan Valley is $1,126 per month and the median home value in San Tan Valley is around $180,103.

 Demographics and Values

-In terms of education, 28.5% have a high-school diploma, 6.6% have a graduate degree, and 20.5% have a college degree.
-Racially, the population of San Tan Valley is 4.6% black, 3.8% mixed race, 0.5% Pacific Islander or Native Hawaiian, 84.6% white, 1.6% Native American, 22.7% Hispanic, 2.1% Asian, and 2.8% other or not specified.
-In San Tan Valley, 9.0% of the people are veterans.
+In San Tan Valley, 4.2% are widowed, 8.7% do not have health insurance, 9.5% have some form of disability, and 11.4% live in poverty.
+In San Tan Valley, 9.0% of the citizens are veterans of the United States military.
+In terms of education, 20.5% have a college degree, 28.5% have a high-school diploma, and 6.6% have a graduate degree.
+Racially, the population of San Tan Valley is 84.6% white, 2.8% other or not specified, 2.1% Asian, 4.6% black, 0.5% Pacific Islander or Native Hawaiian, 22.7% Hispanic, 3.8% mixed race, and 1.6% Native American.
 The total population of San Tan Valley consists of 90,665 people.
 San Tan Valley has a population density of 954 people per square mile.
-Out of the total population of San Tan Valley, 9.5% have some form of disability, 4.2% consider themselves widows, 8.7% do not have health insurance, and 63.5% participate in the labor force.
-Based on gender, 49.4% are male and 50.6% are female.
+Out of the total city population, 50.6% are female and 49.4% are male.
 The median age of San Tan Valley is 32 years old.

 An overview of Arizona